Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Kauai offers an array of shopping opportunities for tourists, from small shops and country stores to larger retail malls.
 And there are lots of great places for shopping in Lihue, Hawaii.

-Make sure you take some time out of your vacation (or even do a day trip) to get lost in Kauai’s many local products, including Aloha wear, jewelry made by Hawaiian artisans, and much more!
+Make sure you take some time out of your vacation (or even do a day trip) to pick up Kauai’s many local products.
+You’ll find Aloha wear, jewelry made by Hawaiian artisans, and much more!

 The largest mall on Kauai is the Kukui Grove Center.
 There’s also a Hilo Hattie store where you can find matching Hawaiian outfits for your family.